The National Institute for the Blind, Visually Impaired and Deafblind

 - No age discrimination; whatever the customer needs, we will work with according to his / her needs and ability but not based on age.

-- We hold seminars and workshops but most of the training and rehabilitation is done on individual basis particularly in:
+- We hold seminars and workshops but most of the training and rehabilitation is done on individual basis particularly in mobility and orientation, computers and technology, daily living skills, social counseling, psycological counseling and educational and vocational counseling.

-- Important to provide education and knowledge to families, friends, co-workers, the immediate environment.
+- It is important to provide education and knowledge to families, friends, co-workers, the immediate environment.

 - Population of Iceland is 320.000.